Rafal-Modrzewski/-Engineering-Portfolio/README.md

 # Engineering Portfolio - Rafal Modrzewski

-Hi, I'm Rafal.
-My philosophy is to build resilient and cost-effective systems from the ground up.
+Hi, I'm Rafal!
+My philosophy is to build resilient and cost-effective AI systems from the ground up :)

 This repository is a curated snapshot of that approach --> from the cloud infrastructure that runs the product, down to the frontend pixel the user interacts with.